Bianca-Pasat/MOI/docs/source/miRNA.rst

      igenomes_ignore            : false
    }

-Alternatively, they can provide the location of local refference files:
+Alternatively, they can provide the location of local reference files:

 .. code:: bash